ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/cloud-overview.markdown

   {NOTE: }
-   This link is temporary and will expire shortly.
-   We use expirable links to make sure each visit is logged and to keep your activity trackable and more secure.
+   The link is temporary, we use expirable links to make sure each visit is logged and to keep your activity trackable and more secure.
   {NOTE/}

   {NOTE: }